Razvancsk/getfreesol-app/replit.md

 # Get Your SOL Back!
 Application

 ## Overview
 "Get Your SOL Back!" is a full-stack TypeScript application designed to help Solana users reclaim SOL from empty token accounts.
 It features a React frontend and a Node.js Express backend with PostgreSQL, integrating directly with the Solana blockchain to identify empty accounts and facilitate rent deposit reclamation.
-The project aims to provide a seamless and efficient way for users to recover SOL previously locked in dormant accounts.
+The project supports 8 different wallet types including hardware wallets (Ledger) for maximum security and accessibility.
+The application aims to provide a seamless and efficient way for users to recover SOL previously locked in dormant accounts.

+## Recent Updates (January 2025)
+- **Ledger Hardware Wallet Support**: Added secure cold storage wallet integration
+- **Enhanced Multi-Wallet Support**: Complete coverage of major Solana wallets
+- **Hardware Security Features**: Physical transaction confirmation for Ledger users
+- **Browser Compatibility Detection**: WebHID support validation for hardware wallets
+- **Comprehensive Wallet Instructions**: Step-by-step guides for Ledger setup and usage

 ## User Preferences
 Preferred communication style: Simple, everyday language.